ATP World Tour Montpellier Results | Federal News Network

 Round of 16

-Matwe Middelkoop, Netherlands, and Marcelo Arevalo-Gonzalez (2), El Salvador, vs. Bernabe Zapata Miralles and Alejandro Davidovich Fokina, Spain, 6-4, 7-5.
+Matwe Middelkoop, Netherlands, and Marcelo Arevalo-Gonzalez (2), El Salvador, def.
+Bernabe Zapata Miralles and Alejandro Davidovich Fokina, Spain, 6-4, 7-5.

+Sander Arends, Netherlands, and Andrea Vavassori, Italy, def.
+Marc Lopez, Spain, and Dusan Lajovic, Serbia, 6-4, 6-4.

+Jo-Wilfried Tsonga and Ugo Humbert, France, vs. Andrey Golubev, Kazakhstan, and Hugo Nys, Monaco, 6-3, 6-4.

 Copyright © 2021 .
 All rights reserved.
 This website is not intended for users located within the European Economic Area.